workfloworchestrator/example-orchestrator/README.md

 #### Get

-The Netbox service defines other helpers as well.
-For example, to get an single object, or a list of objects, of a specific type from Netbox.
+The NetBox service defines other helpers as well.
+For example, to get an single object, or a list of objects, of a specific type from NetBox.

 ```python
 def get_interfaces(**kwargs) -> List: